tHeStRyNg/tornado/docs/tornado-cash-classic/compliance-tool.md

 However, maintaining privacy and preserving financial freedom should never come at the expense of non-compliance.
 The right of privacy lies in the ability to have control over the information we provide and to whom we provide it.

-To this extent, **Tornado.Cash Compliance Tool enables users to prove the origin of their funds.** Thanks to the Note generated after each deposit, **this tool will issue a cryptographically verified proof of transactional history** using the Ethereum addresses used to deposit & withdraw assets.
+To this extent, **Tornado Compliance Tool enables users to prove the origin of their funds.** Thanks to the Note generated after each deposit, **this tool will issue a cryptographically verified proof of transactional history** using the Ethereum addresses used to deposit & withdraw assets.

 You can visit the Medium post related to this tool to learn more about its development and launch: [**Tornado.Cash compliance Medium Post**](https://tornado-cash.medium.com/tornado-cash-compliance-9abbf254a370).